StevenTammen/StevenTammen.github.io/pages/work-environment.md

 </div>
 <br/>

-Your work environment is simply the collection of objects and intangible surroundings that play a role in your typing.
+Your work environment is simply the collection of objects and intangible surroundings that play a role in your work.
 For most of us, that means a keyboard, a monitor, a desk, a chair, and some way to manage sound (headphones/earplugs).
 Each element of the work environment is briefly discussed below, but ultimately you should do more research.
 Don’t just take my word for these things.

 ## Monitor